monero-project/kovri/CONTRIBUTING.md

 If a particular commit references another issue, please add a reference.
 For example "See #123", or "Fixes #123".
 This will help us resolve tickets when we merge into ```master```.

 The body of the pull request should contain an accurate description of what the patch does and provide justification/reasoning for the patch (when appropriate).
 You should include references to any discussions such as other tickets or chats on IRC.

+## Bounty
+In the future we will provide bounty for vulnerabilities and bugs.
+Please stay tuned while we work out the details.

+## Model
+We do our best to adhere to the [Agile](https://en.wikipedia.org/wiki/Agile_development)/[Scrum](https://en.wikipedia.org/wiki/Scrum_%28development%29) software development model.
+The benefits of such a model will become more apparent when our software and developer-base grows (we hope!).
+Please, consider this model before contributing.

 ## Conflict resolution
 ```